Visit the institution website for COVID‑19 updates

-- If English is not your first language, IELTS (Academic) with an overall score of 7.0, including least 6.5 in the writing section and at least 7.0 in each subset).
-The University may be able to accept alternative English Language qualifications from applicants from outside the European Economic Area (EEA) on a case by case basis in line with the appropriate Nursing and Midwifery Council (NMC) guidelines
+- If English is not your first language, IELTS (Academic) with an overall score of 7.0, including least 6.5 in the writing section and at least 7.0 in the reading, listening and speaking sections.
+The University may be able to accept alternative English Language qualifications from applicants from outside the European Economic Area (EEA) on a case by case basis in line with the appropriate Nursing and Midwifery Council (NMC) guidelines.

-- Applicants must be able to demonstrate a minimum of 650 hours care experience (approximately six months F/T work).
-Relevant voluntary experience would be accepted as a portion of the total hours on a case by case basis
+- Applicants must be able to demonstrate a minimum of 770 hours care experience (approximately six months F/T work).
+Relevant voluntary experience would be accepted as a portion of the total hours on a case by case basis.

 - Please note that you will be required to have obtained the academic entry requirements before applying.